Embedding bordered Riemann surfaces in strongly pseudoconvex domains: The main result

 Let us place our theorem in the context of known results.

 A partial result for the disc $\Delta=\{\zeta\in \C:|\zeta|<1\}$, with interpolation at one point, was obtained by Forstneri\v c and Globevnik \cite{ForstnericGlobevnik1992CMH} in 1992.
 The proof in this case is much simpler since the disc carries a unique conformal structure.
-The main contribution of their paper was the technique of pushing the boundary of an analytic disc in a strongly pseudoconvex domain $\Omega$ into the boundary $b\Omega$ by using the Riemann--Hilbert boundary value problem.
+The main contribution of \cite{ForstnericGlobevnik1992CMH} was the technique of pushing the boundary of an analytic disc in a strongly pseudoconvex domain $\Omega$ into the boundary $b\Omega$ by using the Riemann--Hilbert boundary value problem.

 Without asking for approximation, interpolation or general position properties of the map $f$ in Theorem \ref{th:main1}, the result follows from the disc case.
-Indeed, by Ahlfors \cite{Ahlfors1950} every bordered Riemann surface $M$ admits many inner functions, i.e., nonconstant continuous functions on $\overline M$ which are holomorphic on $M$ and have constant modulus one on $bM$.
+Indeed, by Ahlfors \cite{Ahlfors1950} every bordered Riemann surface, $M$, admits many inner functions, i.e., nonconstant continuous functions on $\overline M$ which are holomorphic on $M$ and have modulus one on the boundary $bM$.
 Any such function gives a proper holomorphic map $M\to\Delta$.
-If the boundary $bM$ is real analytic then by the reflection principle every inner function on $M$ extends to a holomorphic function on a neighbourhood of $\overline M$ in the ambient Riemann surface.
+The smallest degree of such a map is $2g+m$ where $g$ is the genus of $M$ and $m$ is the number of its boundary components.
+If the boundary $bM$ is real analytic then, by the reflection principle, every inner function on $M$ extends to a holomorphic function on a neighbourhood of $\overline M$ in the ambient Riemann surface.
 Composing an inner function $\overline M\to \overline \Delta$ with a proper holomorphic map $\Delta \to \Omega$ extending smoothly to $\overline \Delta$ gives the result.

-For maps to the polydisc there is an earlier result of Stout from 1966 \cite[IV.1 Theorem]{Stout1966MZ} saying the following.
-Let $T=b\Delta=\{|\zeta|=1\}$.
-On every bordered Riemann surface, $M$, there exist three inner functions $f_1.f_2,f_3$ such that the map $f=(f_1,f_2,f_3):\overline M\to \overline\Delta^3$ into the closed $3$-polydisc separates points on $\overline M$, it maps the boundary $bM$ to the torus $T^3$ (the distinguished boundary of the polydisc), and $f:M\to \Delta^3$ is a holomorphic embedding.
-By including $\Delta^3$ into the ball centred at $0$ and of radius $\sqrt 3$, the torus $T^3$ sits in the boundary sphere, so this also gives proper holomorphic embeddings of $M$ into the ball.
-However, approximation and interpolation are impossible by this method.
+For maps to the polydisc there is a result of Stout from 1966 \cite[IV.1 Theorem]{Stout1966MZ} saying the following.
+Let $T=b\Delta=\{\zeta\in \C:|\zeta|=1\}$.
+On every bordered Riemann surface, $M$, there exist three inner functions $f_1,f_2,f_3$ such that the map $f=(f_1,f_2,f_3):\overline M\to \overline\Delta^3$ into the closed $3$-polydisc separates the points in $\overline M$, it maps the boundary $bM$ to the torus $T^3$ (the distinguished boundary of the polydisc $\Delta^3$), and $f:M\hra \Delta^3$ is a holomorphic embedding.
+Including $\Delta^3$ in the ball centred at $0$ of radius $\sqrt 3$, the torus $T^3$ sits in the sphere, so this also gives proper holomorphic embeddings of $M$ into the 3-ball.
+However, approximation and interpolation of maps as in Theorem \ref{th:main1} are impossible by this method.